International Practical Shooting Confederation: Power factor

 The power factor is the momentum of the fired bullet as it's moving through the air, which contribute to the recoil of the firearm (together with the propellant gases stemming from the amount of gunpowder).
 Thus, the power factor in a way reflects recoil.
 The power factor must exceed certain thresholds, and is calculated by measuring the bullet speed using a chronograph and measuring another of the competitor's bullets on a weighing scale to find the bullet mass, thereafter calculating the power factor by the formula:

-The official unit used for the power factor is the imperial unit "kilo grain feet per second" (kgr·ft/s).
+The official unit used for the power factor is the imperial unit kilo grain feet per second (kgr·ft/s), while newton-seconds (Ns) is the metric equivalent.
 "Grain feet per second" (gr·ft/s) can be obtained by measuring the mass in grain (gr) (equal to 1/7000 pound), and velocity in feet per second (ft/s), but since their product yields a very large number it is common to multiply by a factor of 1/1000, obtaining the power factor in "kilo grain feet per second" instead.

 To measure the muzzle velocity the competitor's ammunition must be fired in the competitor's firearm, since velocities can vary slightly from one firearm to another.
-In for instance handgun competitions, the ammunition must exceed 125 kgr·ft/s for minor scoring, and at least 160 or 170 kgr·ft/s for major scoring (depending on division).
+In for instance handgun competitions, the ammunition must exceed 125 kgr·ft/s ((2.47 Ns)) for minor scoring, and at least 160 or 170 kgr·ft/s (3.16 or 3.36 Ns) for major scoring (depending on division).
 Extra scoring is not given for exceeding the threshold.
 A competitor declaring major, but who fails the threshold, have their score re-calculated at minor.
 A competitor who fails the threshold of minor is given a score of zero for the match.